- International Students

-To apply for academic training through the Office of International and Cultural Affairs your DS-2019 must have been issued by Missouri University of Science and Technology.
+To apply for academic training through International Affairs your DS-2019 must have been issued by Missouri University of Science and Technology.
 If your DS-2019 is issued by another agency such as the Institute for International Education (IIE), you must contact your sponsor to process your academic training.

 - We are required to determine that sponsored students continue to have adequate financial support to maintain their extended program stay before unpaid academic training can be authorized.